chrismeyers/LoL_game_analyzer/README.md

 This project parses a specified statistic from a player's previous 10 games and plots the values.

+##Dependencies:
+This application was built for Python **3** and requires it to run properly.
+There are also a few third-party libraries that were used to provide graphing functionality:

+1. The library `matplotlib` is needed for this project to run.
+	* Visit `http://matplotlib.org/users/installing.html` for installation instructions for your system.

 ##Usage:

-0. The library `matplotlib` is needed for this project to run.
-	* `pip3 install matplotlib`
-	* or, Download from `matplotlib.org/downloads.html`
 1. If needed, create a folder in the root directory named `notes`.
 2. Create a .txt file inside the `notes` directory named `key.txt`.
 3. Enter your api key into the `key.txt` file (key can be found at https://developer.riotgames.com/)
-   * Make sure there are no spaces before, after, or in the key string.
+   * Make sure there are no spaces before, after, or in the key.
-4. Run `python gui.py`
+4. Run `python3 gui.py` from within `LoL_game_analyzer/src/`

 ##Legal